PEO ACWA Introduction

 What is the Chemical Destruction Community Advisory Board?

-The Chemical Destruction Community Advisory Board, or CDCAB, is an independent sub-committee of the Kentucky Citizens’ Advisory Commission and is made up of a diverse group of community leaders who represent the local community on issues regarding Kentucky’s chemical weapons disposal program.
+The Chemical Destruction Community Advisory Board, or CDCAB, is an independent sub-committee of the Kentucky Chemical Demilitarization Citizens’ Advisory Commission and is made up of a diverse group of community leaders who represent the local community on issues regarding Kentucky’s chemical weapons stockpile destruction program, with a current focus on the safe closure of the destruction facility.
 With input from many interested parties, the board’s primary objective is to share information with the community and provide input to government decision-makers.

 To learn more, visit the Facts: Kentucky Chemical Demilitarization Citizens’ Advisory Commission and Chemical Destruction Community Advisory Board page.